DeskDirector/docs/docs/_contents/admin/home/announcement.md

+> Since early March, our US-2 database region has been experiencing elevated CPU usage, resulting in two service outages last weekend.
+During this time, we attempted to resolve the issue by increasing storage IOPS and restarting the database, however neither action resolved the underlying cause.
+>
+> Today, we downgraded the database to the stable version prior to January 12th, applied a Windows OS upgrade, and restarted the virtual machine.
+Following these changes, CPU utilisation has stabilised within normal operating parameters.
+>
+> Our engineering team is actively monitoring the US-2 region and we are in direct communication with our database vendor to conduct a further root cause analysis and determine the best path forward.
+>
+> We sincerely apologise for the inconvenience caused to customers on the US-2 region.
+We will keep you updated as our investigation progresses.

 ### PRODUCT UPDATE

 The feature release list has been an excellent way to share product updates, but it has gradually taken over the entire page and still lacks detailed context.
 As a result, we have moved them to a [separate page](/configs/release-notes/feature-releases) and are only highlighting three of the most recent features here.